Drinking water testing and services

 Inglewood | 18 | 27 | 19 | 23 |

-16 | 18 | 20 | 25 |
+South Peel (Mississauga, Brampton, South Caledon) | 16 | 18 | 20 | 25 |

 Each inspection includes a review of Peel’s:

-- Sampling, testing and monitoring records.
+- Sampling, testing, and monitoring records.

-- Treatment standards and disinfection requirements.
+- Treatment standards and disinfection criteria.

-- Operator training and certification requirements.
+- Operator training and certification.

 - Water system integrity and security.